 Project mBridge Update: Experimenting with a multi-CBDC platform for cross-border payments

-In March 2024 the HKMA launched Project Ensemble, a new wholesale central bank digital currency (wCBDC) project, to support the development of the tokenisation market in Hong Kong.
-Project Ensemble seeks to explore innovative financial market infrastructure (FMI) that will facilitate seamless interbank settlement of tokenised money through wCBDC.
+In March 2024 the HKMA launched Project Ensemble, to support the development of the tokenisation ecosystem in Hong Kong.
+Project Ensemble seeks to explore innovative financial market infrastructure (FMI) that will facilitate seamless interbank settlement of tokenised money through the e-HKD.
 The project will initially focus on tokenised deposits, which is a digital representation of commercial bank deposits.
-With wCBDC as the foundation, tokenised deposits can be used for tokenised asset transactions.
+With the e-HKD as the foundation, tokenised deposits can be used for tokenised asset transactions.

-At the core of Project Ensemble is the Project Ensemble Sandbox (Sandbox) that will be launched in 2024 to further research and test tokenisation use cases, including, among others, settlement of tokenised real world assets.
+At the core of Project Ensemble is the Project Ensemble Sandbox (Sandbox) that was launched in 2024 to further research and test tokenisation use cases, including, among others, settlement of tokenised real world assets.
 It could potentially forge a new FMI that bridges the existing gap between tokenised real world assets and money in transactions.
-If the Sandbox garners sufficient interest from the industry, the HKMA will consider conducting a “live” issuance of wCBDC at an appropriate time.
+If the Sandbox garners sufficient interest from the industry, the HKMA will consider progressing the project to the pilot phase to support real-value transactions in tokenised deposits and digital assets.

 For general enquiries about Project Ensemble, please contact us via ensemble@hkma.gov.hk .
 For enquiries about the Sandbox, please reach out to us via ensemble_sandbox@hkma.gov.hk .